ARMA and the Information Coalition Merge: What Comes Next?

 The InfoBOK is licensed on an open source model so it will have a life of its own outside the support that ARMA gives it.
 It’s success and future will be driven partly by ARMA, but ultimately will be decided by its acceptance in the community.

 As for the InfoGovCon, Inglis insisted that, “we haven't seen the last of that event.”
-These were echoed by Hunter in that the outreach to the broader information industry was a key consideration.
+These were echoed by Gunter in that the outreach to the broader information industry was a key consideration.
 This will come as welcome news to many as the event attracted a broad range of speakers, from consultants, to end-users, to vendors, from across the different slices of the information industry.

 What Does This Spell for the Information Industry?